xinyee20/tp/docs/DeveloperGuide.md

 **Value proposition**:

-* Serenity can help assist the management of a CS2101 class faster than a typical mouse/GUI driven app.
+* Serenity can help assist the management of a CS2101 class faster than a typical mouse/GUI driven app through easy reference and editing of class data.
-* Serenity consolidates the administrative information well so that it can be easily referred to by the tutor and edited.
+* Serenity consolidates administrative information on a Graphical User Interface for convenient viewing.
+* Serenity gives the tutor ability to export data which can be used in other software, e.g. Microsoft Excel.

 ### User stories